andijakl/ndef-nfc/README.md

 ## Example Apps

 For C#, the library download comes with NdefDemoWin10 (for Windows 10 / UWP), NdefDemoWin (for Windows 8.1 / WinRT) and NdefDemo (for Windows Phone 8.0 / Silverlight).
 These example apps demonstrate some of the features of the NDEF Library.
-Both demos are available under GPL v3 license.
+These demos are available under GPL v3 license.
+You can download the Windows 10 example app from the [Windows Store](https://www.microsoft.com/store/apps/9nblggh5p3rm).

-Another GPL-licensed example app is [NfcShare](http://www.nfcinteractor.com/developers/presentations/lumia-app-lab-nfc-webinar/), which is available together with accompanying webinar slides and a recording at the [NFC developer's section at NfcInteractor.com](http://www.nfcinteractor.com/developers/presentations/lumia-app-lab-nfc-webinar/).
+Another GPL-licensed example app for Windows Phone 8 is [NfcShare](http://www.nfcinteractor.com/developers/presentations/lumia-app-lab-nfc-webinar/), which is available together with accompanying webinar slides and a recording at the [NFC developer's section at NfcInteractor.com](http://www.nfcinteractor.com/developers/presentations/lumia-app-lab-nfc-webinar/).

 Examples of apps currently using the NDEF Library and available in the public store: